msprev/panzer/README.rst

             JSON_MESSAGE
             ```

-which appears to filters as the following structure:
+this is visible to filters as the following json structure:

 ::